Health, Physical Health

 Osgood-Schlatter Disease:

 This one mainly hits teenagers going through growth spurts especially those who play sports with lots of running and jumping.
-It causes pain and swelling right at the tibial tuberosity.
+It causes pain and swelling right at the tuberosity.

 Blount Disease: